-He is said to be a benefactor to his race who causes "two blades of grass to grow where but one grew before;" this being true, there are several ways by which farn.e.s may secure a tenfold production where but meagre nutritious vegetation now appears.
-Many ditch banks are now unsightly from tangled briars and weeds; let these be dug up and thrown ten or twelve yards into the field and there burned; then let the bank of the ditch be thrown as far as convenient with hoe and shovel towards the burnt mass, and the next crop, with good culti vation, will amply repay the labor, and leave for years to come, a garden spot of decided beauty, verdure and fertility up to the ditch's edge.
+He is said to be a benefactor to his race who causes " two blades of grass to grow where but one grew before ;" this heing true, there are several ways by which far n.e.s may secure a tenfold production where but meagre nutritious vegetation nov appears.
+Many ditch banks are now unsightly from tangled briars and weeds; let these be dug up and thrown ten or twelve yards into the field and there burned ; then let the bank of the ditch be thrown as far as convenient with hoe and shovel towards the burnt mass, and the next crop, with good culti vation, will amply repay the labor, and leave for years to come, a garden spot of decided beauty, verdure and fertility up to the ditch's edge.
+4 Is there a hill-side wash defacing your field, fill it with decaying logs, bark, leaves for water vent, dig a trench, placing the dirt compactly on the lower side, descen-In a little time the decaying debris will make the ghastly chasm a cheering view of golden grain or snowy cotton, while the conquering farmer will feel that he has not to his will.
+Is there a dense forest borderout the fertility of your fields far inland? the roots-and next year and years after ward the crowning crops, abundant and its shade.
+Now is a good time to do these things, and the roward in every instance will be sure .- Southern Farmer.